KalvinHou/Layout-to-image-defect-synthesis-via-diffusion-models/README.md

 |:-------------|:-----------------|
 |COCO-Stuff |[Checkpoint](to be updated) \| [Visual results](to be updated)|

-- To evaluate the model (e.g., ADE20K), first generate the test results:
+- To evaluate the model (e.g., COCO-stuff), first generate the test results: to be updated ...
 <!--
 ```bash
 mpiexec -n 8 python image_sample.py --data_dir ./data/ade20k --dataset_mode ade20k --attention_resolutions 32,16,8 --diffusion_steps 1000 \